 Facilitator's Experience: How does the facilitator's experience differ?
 How do study time and effort differ between remote and local studies?

-Though we cannot answer these questions definitively, the results of our comparison are a valuable step toward building an understanding of the tradeoffs between remote and local usability studies.
+The results of our comparison are a valuable first step toward answering these questions and building an understanding of the tradeoffs between remote and local usability studies, especially for expert interfaces.

 RELATED WORK